abhijeet-godspeed/notes/QA-Engineer-v2/QA-Coder.md

   - Read the test strategy document and extract all the instructions about the test case
   - write code for it

+**Dont try to write all the test cases in one go.
+Write them one by one**

 **Framework and Structure Guidelines:**
 - Remove the default failing test case and implement only the test cases specified in the strategy document
 - Maintain Godspeed framework compatibility - query the rag-node MCP server for framework-specific guidance when needed